ckeithsmith/Milestones-PM-Plus/README.md

 <h1>Milestones PM+</h1>
-This is a release of Milestones PM+, a 100% native Salesforce project management application.
+This is a release of Milestones PM+, a 100% FREE & native Salesforce project management application.
 The latest managed version of this repository is available for installation via:
  - Sandbox, http://pm-test.passagetech.com
  - Production, http://pm.passagetech.com

 For the avoidance of doubt, this particular copy of the software is released under the version 2 of the GNU General Public License.
 Milestones PM+ is brought to you by Passage Technology.

-Copyright (c) 2014, Passage Technology.
+Copyright (c) 2014-2015, Passage Technology.
 All rights reserved.

 <h2>GPLv2 Disclaimer</h2>
 For the avoidance of doubt, except that if any license choice other than GPL or LGPL is available it will apply instead,